Sturm separation theorem

 The zeros of two linearly independent solutions of the Airy equation $y - xy = 0$ alternate, as predicted by the Sturm separation theorem.

-In mathematics, in the field of ordinary differential equations, Sturm separation theorem, named after Jacques Charles François Sturm, describes the location of roots of solutions of homogeneous second order linear differential equations.
+In mathematics, in the field of ordinary differential equations, Sturm separation theorem, named after Jacques Charles François Sturm, describes the location of roots of solutions of homogeneous second order linear differential equations, that is, equations of the form $y + p(x)y' + q(x)y = 0$, where $x, y$ are real variables, and $p(x), q(x)$ are functions of $x$.

 Basically the theorem states that given two linear independent solutions of such an equation the zeros of the two solutions are alternating.

 Sturm separation theorem

 If u(x) and v(x) are two non-trivial continuous linearly independent solutions to a homogeneous second order linear differential equation with x_{0} and x_{1} being successive roots of u(x), then v(x) has exactly one root in the open interval (x_{0}, x_{1}).
 It is a special case of the Sturm-Picone comparison theorem.